AndrewJHart/jsgrid/README.md

 **[Demo](http://corysimmons.github.io/jsgrid)**

 ### Why?
-The [benefits](http://philipwalton.github.io/solved-by-flexbox/) of FlexBox are huge and hopefully this grid will inspire someone to make a CSS spec polyfill so we can finally move away from old `float` and `inline-block` layouts, and move into the future.
+Because I'm cool and like tinkering with grid stuff.

 ### Is this laggy?
 Depends on how huge and deeply nested your site is, but for most sites it's really fast and uses minimal JavaScript.
-Not only that, but in the future we'll look into porting this to Node so we can precompile on a dev machine.
-The resulting CSS rules are minimal.
+Not only that, but in the future, when CSS `attr` has support for more properties, we can port this to pure CSS.

-### Didn't you make Jeet?
-Why make this?
-[Jeet](http://jeet.gs) is a great grid system and in many ways much more mature than JSGrid, but there are some things that can't be done without Flexbox (full height elements for example).
-I'll continue using Jeet for the majority of my client work, but I'm really enjoying Flexbox so if I get a chance, I'm going to use it.

 ### Browser Support
-All browsers *except IE9* and below.
-We're working on a new CSS spec polyfill so hang tight for that.
+Horrid.